 Our emissions analysis reports on Scope 1 and 2 emissions, and includes the relevant categories for Scope 3 emissions for a professional services firm.
 In addition, we monitor our supply chain via a Responsible Procurement policy, to ensure the suppliers we work with are aligned to our ESG values and to have visibility of their own progress towards net zero status.
-Currently this is at Tier 1 level of the supply chain, but to achieve our ambitious targets, we aim to expand our supply chain sustainability reporting to Tier 2 in the next 2 years.
+Currently, this is at the Tier 1 level of the supply chain, but to achieve our ambitious targets, we aim to expand our supply chain sustainability reporting to Tier 2 within the next two years.